streats/streats.github.io/index.md

 # Welcome
 This is a place for personal projects and general publishing.
-Right now I'm using it to learn how GitHub works and to have somewhere to put miscellaneous content.</p>
+Right now I'm using it to learn how GitHub works and to have somewhere to put miscellaneous content.

 ## Links
 Resources I've written up based on my professional experience.<br>